Fully quantum fluctuation theorems: A quantum fluctuation theorem

 \begin{Lemma} With Assumptions \ref{Def2} it is the case that

 \end{Lemma} One may wonder why we do not directly assume (\ref{AssumpGc}) in Assumptions \ref{Def2} rather than (\ref{AssumpIdc}).
-The reason is partially that the latter choice defines the action of the time reversal on the control states in a more clean manner, but also because it aligns with the more general set of assumptions that we will use in section \ref{SecCondWithTimeRev}.
+The reason is partially that the latter choice defines the action of the time reversal on the control states in a cleaner manner, but also because it aligns with the more general set of assumptions that we will use in Appendix \ref{SecCondWithTimeRev}.